sjasperse/TerraformAzureVSESubscriptionDemo/docs/Presentation.md

   - Version trackable, repeatable, auditable
 - Keep track of a working environment, without needing to keep the resources around.
 - Can create, and destroy on demand.
-- Use infrastructure to inject configuration, so you don't have to configure it manually.
+- Use infrastructure to control configuration, so you don't have to configure it manually.
+- I find it a good way to learn how resources work and how they fit together.

 ---
 ## Terraform - Why?